carbon-language/carbon-lang/docs/project/goals.md

 > flexibility - allows updates to solve future instances we may not be able to
 > predict).

-From this definition of “software engineering” vs. “programming” we suggest that Carbon should prioritize being more of a “software engineering” language, and less of a “programming” language.
+From this definition of "software engineering" vs. "programming" we suggest that Carbon should prioritize being more of a "software engineering" language, and less of a "programming" language.
 We specifically are interested in dealing with the time-oriented aspects of software built in this language.
-We need to be prepared for substantive changes in priority over the next decade, on par with the changes experienced in the 2010s (10x scaling of engineering organizations, mobile, cloud, diversification of platforms and architectures, etc.).
+We need to be prepared for substantive changes in priority over the next decade, on par with the changes experienced in the 2010s: 10x scaling of engineering organizations, mobile, cloud, diversification of platforms and architectures, and so on.

 **Support maintaining and evolving software written in Carbon for decades.** The life expectancy of some software will be long and the software will not be